 Following the previous step in which security cards were analyzed, attack vectors identified, and possible PnGs as well, you can get rid of unnecessary PnGs.
 PnGs or portable network graphics are image files that are used in web design by providing a transparent background in place of an image with a patent holder.

-The PnGs can be removed if no realistic attack vectors have been identified.
+The PnGs can be removed if it’s assumed the attack vectors are not realistic.
 The remaining attack vectors should have their misuse cases itemized to identify how they would take place.

-4. Summarize Results from Previous Steps by Using Tool Support
+4. Summarize Results from Previous Steps by Using Tools

-After any PnGs have been removed and the remaining attack vectors have had their misuse cases itemized, the results taken from all previous steps should be summarized using tool support.
+After any PnGs have been removed and the remaining attack vectors have had their misuse cases itemized, the results taken from all previous steps should be summarized using an adequate tool.

 In tool support for the threat modeling processes in cyber security, there are a series of steps to follow before the results can be fully summarized thoroughly.
 They are as follows:

 - Result of action

 Within each step, there are several questions that should be addressed before continuing with the next one.
 For example, in the first step, who or what is responsible for any potential attacks should be identified once more.
 Furthermore, in the second step, the purpose of the who or what identified in the actor step should be defined.